Children do not even need to know.

 Where you need it, when you need it fast!

-Use several fast boxes in different locations around your home to be prepared for any crisis situation.
+Use several Fast Boxes in different locations around your home to be prepared for any crisis situation.
 SecureIt offers two sizes.
 Model 47 and Model 40.
-Both hidden gun safes can be used under beds, in closets, under counters or mounted in car and trucks.
-Converted to vertical use with our Vertical Kit featuring CradleGrid Technology.
+Both hidden gun safes can be used under beds, in closets, under counters or mounted in cars and trucks.
+Convert to vertical use with our Vertical Kit featuring CradleGrid Technology.
 Vertically, FAST Boxes store 2 rifles.
 The Model 47 has room above the long guns for handguns, ammo or other gear.

 “Nearly all firearm accidents in the home can be prevented when gun owners take simple precautions, and proper storage is the number one way to help prevent accidents” said Steve Sanetti, NSSF president and CEO.
 “Anyone who is going to own a firearm should respect it and secure it when not in use to help prevent firearm accidents and misuse.”